High and Low Phases of Student Adjustment

 - "Mental Isolation" in Mid January -- Mid-Stay Orientation

-- "Return Jitters" in May -- Pre-Return Orientation
+- "Return Jitters" in May -- End-of-Stay Orientation

 Cultural adjustment phases tend to follow a certain pattern.
 As Dr. Bettina Hansel, long time AFS staff member writes in her book The Exchange Student Survival Kit, the stages of cultural adjustment can be categorized in the following way:

 - Arrival Fatigue: Each student will have a mixture of powerful feelings upon arrival in the host country.
 There will be excitement, anxiety, nervousness, and hopefulness.
 The combination of these emotions, jet lag, and the intense concentration it takes to assimilate new surroundings (and often a new language) is incredibly exhausting.
-Soon after his or her arrival students may feel very tired.
+Soon after their arrival students may feel very tired.

 - Homesickness: Bouts of homesickness are completely normal for students, especially soon after arrival.
 It's understandable that, in an unfamiliar environment, one would think of home, friends and family.
 Homesickness does not necessarily indicate a serious problem.
-Complications arise when a student begins to romanticize home, and believe that everything is better in his or her native country.
+Complications arise when a student begins to romanticize home, and believe that everything is better in their native country.

 Communicating with family and friends a lot during this period generally makes participants' feelings of homesickness worse, not better.
 A reminder that "It's not right... it's not wrong... just different" can help to refocus.
 One AFSer also said that after a good night's sleep she felt much better!